 4) Have your timing down

-6) Be able to perform with adults without rehersal
+5) Be able to perform with adults without rehearsal

 Outside performance opportunities will be provided for Buckaroos who:

-2) Have a minimum of 2 songs perfected and approved (only 1 song for children under 8)
+- Have a minimum of 2 songs perfected and approved (only 1 song for children under 8 years old)

-Cowtown Opry offers the opportunity for all Buckaroos to qualify to apply for the CTO Lone Star Heritage Music Scholarship!
-Once a year at the CTO Texas Independence Day Gala, Cowtown Opry awards up to five $150 music scholarships and one $500 college scholarship to qualified Buckaroos.
-To receive a scholarship, you must:
+Cowtown Opry offers the opportunity for all Buckaroos to qualify to apply for the CTO Texas Heritage Music Scholarship!
+Once a year, at the CTO Texas Independence Day Gala, Cowtown Opry awards up to five $150 music scholarships and one $500 college scholarship to qualified Buckaroos.

-2) Have attended a minimum of 12 Cowtwon Opry events during the year (you must keep a record of all events you attend outside of Buckaroo Sundays, participation dates must be listed on application.)
+- Have attended a minimum of 48 Cowtown Opry events (you should keep a record of all events you attend outside of Buckaroo Sundays because participation dates and events must be listed on application).